PEI-Education/starter-repo-handlebars/README.md

 # PEI Report Cards v2

 Rebuilt PEI Report Cards using Handlebars.js for templating.
+Significant performance improvement on first one done (PSB Intermediate) - loads all of SIS's R3 report cards in under 30 seconds, with no reloading or errors.

+This plugin will eventually contain new versions of all report cards.
+Structure will have to be different from v1.

+## To start new report card project
 Started with a modified version of [Tania Rascia](https://www.taniarascia.com)'s [webpack Boilerplate](https://github.com/taniarascia/webpack-boilerplate), which got us around an blocking error around require.js and a conflict with something already running on PowerSchool.